robotomist/CommunityCommands/README.md

 ## kits

-To use kits place a kits.json at the root of your server next to the vrisingserver.exe An example kits.json is available see [a relative link](kits.json) which has one kit to spawn 3 bone rings.
+To use kits place a kits.json at the root of your server next to the vrisingserver.exe An example kits.json is available see [kits.json](kits.json) which has one kit to spawn 3 bone rings.

 `.kit [kit name]`